Hywel-Stoakes/EmuRSummerSchool/README.md

 # library(devtools)
 # install_github("IPS-LMU/emuR")
 ```
+Please open the Code folder and goto 01_emu_basics.R
 Please email me if you have any questions: hstoakes at unimelb dot edu.au or h.stoakes at auckland dot ac.nz